damienlethiec/after-le-wagon/README.md

 ### Get fluent in Javascript

 Javascript is primordial but you don't know it well after Le Wagon.
 Take some time to improve your skills.
-[Wes Bos] is one of the best teacher to start learning JavaScript.
+[Wes Bos] :crown: is one of the best teacher to start learning JavaScript.
 He have a good amount of free stuff.
 And some other paid ones.

 1. You fall asleep during LeWagon's morning classes ?
 Want to know the crazy new hot stuff like ES6, ES7 and ESNext ?
 [ES6 for everyone] (paid)